izzyharker/quack/README.md

 # Running
 Many bash scripts are provided. `quack` will compile and execute, and `quackc` will compile but not execute a given program.
 Additionally, `compile` will compile a .qk file to .asm, `assemble` will assemble it into object code, and `run` will run an assembled program.

 Scripts will produce a .asm file with the same name as the input .qk file containing a single class of the same name, so long as additional classes are not defined.
 (For example, `./quack qk_test/If.qk` will compile If.asm and run If.json in the tiny_vm).

-If the file contains multiple class definitions (such as the sample `ReturnCheck`), a separate .asm file will be created with the name of each class, as well as a class containing [TODO]
+If additional classes are defined, each will get its own .asm file with the name of the file matching the name of the class.
+In the case that a user-defined class shares a name with the original file (`Ex.qk` containing `class Ex()`), the statements at the end will be moved to `Main.asm`.
+Please don't name a class `Main`, it will probably break something and I would be sad.

 For example, to run `ReturnCheck.qk`, the sequence would be
 ```